adtrace/adtrace_sdk_react/README.md

 ### <a id="et-revenue"></a>Track revenue

 You can attach revenue to event being tracked with AdTrace JS SDK in case you would like to track some purchase that happened inside your web app.
-In order to that, you need to attach `revenue` and `currency` parameters when tracking event:
+In order to do that, you need to attach `revenue` and `currency` parameters when tracking event:

 ```js
 const eventConfig = {